ishrut/cgol/cgol_c/README.md

-# Comways's game of life tui - C implementation
+# Conways's game of life tui - C implementation
 ---

 ### Usage
+In the project's folder run the following.
+Ensure that that you have cmake installed.

 * $ mkdir build
 * $ cd build